MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/publish.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 With Azure Artifacts, you can publish your NuGet packages to public or private feeds and share them with others based on your feed's visibility settings.
-This article will guide you through connecting to Azure Artifacts and publishing your NuGet packages.
+This article will guide you through connecting to Azure Artifacts and publishing and restoring your NuGet packages.

 ## Prerequisites